jeanarose/horiseon-code-refactor/README.md

 Interested in testing for Horiseon?

-Check to see that the links at the top of the page are working properly.
+1. Check to see that the links at the top of the page are working properly.
 When clicked, the links should direct the user to the corresponding section of the page.
+2. Use a screen reader to ensure that all images have an alternative text.

 ---